forkaduck/duckydd/README.md

 `maxscore 0`

-The so called "score" of an event file is an internal variable which depicts how dangerous the event file is.
+The so-called "score" of an event file is an internal variable which depicts how dangerous the event file is.
 If the daemon increments the score over the set maxscore and a blacklisted key is pressed then it will grab the file descriptor that was opened and thereby block any further keystrokes from being received by any other program